View Type 1 and Type 2 Access Contracts

 Owners of Transport and Distribution Company facilities within the Spanish Gas Association, SEDIGAS, have developed an IT application called SCTD (Transport-Distribution Communication System), to enable all users involved in establishing third party access contracts to carry out the necessary administrative tasks for those contracts.

-Necessary when the commercializing contractor with the distributor does not have a contract for gas entry points directly and gas entry is made through another marketer.
+Necessary when the supply company and the distributor do not have a contract regarding direct entry points for the gas and the gas will enter through another supply company.

 Measuring and distributing